The Klezmer Concerto

-The Klezmer Concerto is piece for solo clarinet, harp, strings and percussion by Israeli-American composer Ofer Ben-Amots.
+The Klezmer Concerto is a piece for solo clarinet, harp, strings and percussion by Israeli-American composer Ofer Ben-Amots.
 The piece was both written for and dedicated to renowned klezmer clarinetist David Krakauer.
 The three-movement composition is marked by traditional klezmer sonorities and the use of extended techniques in the clarinet part.
 The Klezmer Concerto premiered in Michelstadt, Germany on July 15, 2006 as part of the Michelstadt Musiknacht 2006.

 Composition

 The piece was composed in 2006.
 Amots states that the concerto was directly inspired by Krakauer's distinct playing style for klezmer clarinet; Amots and Krakuaer worked together throughout the composition process, with Krakauer's techniques influencing the composition from its earliest sketches.

 Movements

 I. Pastoral Donya

 The concerto opens with a slow movement titled Pastoral Donya.
 A Donya is a type of melancholic melody likely of Eastern-European origin.
 The strings open with a passage meant to imitate the sounds of nature.
 The clarinet appears over the accompaniment with shout and cry-like melodies.